-The Company supports any action that helps ensure patient safety going forward.
-The Company has a robust, multi-functional process that reviews its promotional claims and materials to ensure they are truthful, not misleading, fair and balanced, and supported by sound scientific evidence.

-A detailed discussion of these and other factors that could impact the Company's future performance are provided in (1) the Company's Annual Report on Form 10-K for the year ended December 31, 2017- Part I, Item 1A "Risk Factors," (2) the Company's reports and registration statements filed and furnished from time to time with the SEC, and (3) other announcements the Company makes from time to time.
+The Company believes it has a robust, multi-functional process that reviews its promotional claims and materials to ensure they are truthful, not misleading, fair and balanced, and supported by sound scientific evidence.
+A detailed discussion of these and other factors that could impact the Company's future performance are provided in (1) the Company's Annual Report on Form 10-K for the year ended December 31, 2018- Part I, Item 1A "Risk Factors," (2) the Company's reports and registration statements filed and furnished from time to time with the SEC, and (3) other announcements the Company makes from time to time.